Claiming the R&D Tax Incentive is a two stage process. Here's how it works.

 - Salaries of staff not involved in R&D

 - Contractors not involved in R&D or working outside Australia

 - Costs of equipment and operations not related to R&D

 - Legal and accounting costs

 - Expenses on R&D from this financial year

 How do you get the money?

 Accessing the refund is two-step process:

-- If you’re an early stage startup and not yet profitable, you will receive a 43.5% cash refund from the ATO.
+- If you’re not yet profitable, and have enough tax losses, you will receive a 43.5% cash refund from the ATO.
 You can expect the ATO to clear your refund in four to eight weeks after lodging your tax return.

 In the current climate of increasing audits, you want to make sure your records are up to scratch.